diogro/SBM_manuscript/main.md

 title: Gene co-expression and the Stochastic Block Model
 bibliography: [./references.bib]
 csl: [./evolution.csl]
+mainfont: Skolar PE TEST Regular
+sansfont: Skolar Sans PE TEST
+mainfontoptions:
+- Numbers=Lowercase
+- Numbers=Proportional
+geometry:
+- top=30mm
+- left=25mm
+- right=25mm
 ---

 # Intro

 Gene co-expression networks allow for the associations between genes to inform our biological understanding of cell and organismal function.
 Associations between gene expressions can be indicative of common function, and the number of connections can be an indicator of central or regulatory genes [@Van_Dam2018-nf].
 Due to the large dimensionality of gene expression data, often composed of several thousands of gene expressions, one major tool in the analysis of co-expression is gene clustering: separating the genes into related groups, which can then be explored separately [@Dhaeseleer2005-jv].
 This drastically reduces the number of genes we need to consider at the same time, and allows for the identification of hubs or centrally connected genes that can then be used to inform further experimental  validation [@Langfelder2008-qa; @Imenez_Silva2017-ic].

 The question is, given a co-expression network, how should we cluster the genes?
 The general idea behind several methods is to look for similar genes, as these are expected to be involved in related biological functions, but several definitions of similarity have been used.
-The most basic measure of similarity borrows from classical morphological integration theory, and attempts find gene modules based on their correlations, where genes in the same modules are expected to be highly correlated and perform similar functions, while genes in different modules are expected to have a low correlation [@Olson1999-fh; @Magwene2001-an; @Wagner2007-jt].
+The most basic measure of similarity borrows from classical morphological integration theory, and attempts find gene modules based on their correlations.
+In this context, genes in the same modules are expected to be highly correlated and perform similar functions, while genes in different modules are expected to have low correlations [@Olson1999-fh; @Magwene2001-an; @Wagner2007-jt].
 Other methods use the correlations to create other measures of similarity, which are then used as inputs to clustering algorithms.
 Weighted correlation network analysis [WGCNA, @Langfelder2008-qa] uses a power transformation of the correlations between genes expressions (or a topological similarity measure built with these transformed correlations) [@Zhang2005-kh; @Dong2007-ff] as a similarity measure that is then separated into modules using hierarchical clustering.
 One of the main objectives of WGCNA is finding hub genes, which have high connectivity withing modules and are clearly identified by the hierarchical clustering.
 Other methods borrow from network analysis and attempt to explicitly maximize the Newman Modularity [@Newman2006-fv] of the weighted gene network.
 Modulated Modularity Clustering [MMC, @Stone2009-hv] uses an adaptive algorithm to find a non-linear distance between genes based on their correlations that maximizes the number of modules.
 All these methods impose a modular structure on the gene expression network, where similar genes are expected to be correlated with each other.

 All of these approaches come with several downsides.
 WGCNA involves manually tunning several parameters, and for this the method leans heavily on the expectation that gene co-expression networks (and biological networks in general) should be approximately scale-free [@Dong2007-ff; @Bergmann2004-vw; @Jeong2000-xe], but, despite its popularity, this expectation might be somewhat unwarranted [@Khanin2006-ve; @Stumpf2005-ed].
 Even with optimal parameters, WGCNA fails to assign a substantial proportion of genes to any module.
 While WGCNA is efficient in finding hub genes, if some functional gene group does not have a hub or has low average similarities, this group will never be identified.
 Both limitations potentially leave biological insight on the table by ignoring network structures that are different from what the method expects.
-Methods that use modularity maximization, like MMC, are subject to know statistical problems, paradoxically being prone to both overfitting (finding modular community structure where there is none [@Guimera2004-jq]) and under-fitting (failing to find modular structure in large networks, due to a problem know as the resolution limit [@Fortunato2007-ao]).
+Methods that use modularity maximization, like MMC, are subject to know statistical problems, surprinsingly being prone to both overfitting (finding modular community structure where there is none [@Guimera2004-jq]) and under-fitting (failing to find modular structure in large networks, due to a problem know as the resolution limit [@Fortunato2007-ao]).

 Here, we propose that a more general measure of similarity, which is not restricted to high correlated genes, can be used to find meaningful genes groups, with high correlation between groups and biological function.
 To achieve this, we use a weighted nested degree corrected stochastic block model (wnDC-SBM, or SBM for brevity) [@Peixoto2017-zw; @Peixoto2018-or].
 The co-expression methods described above attempt find group structure by clustering genes into assortative modules: groups of genes that are more associated with each other than with other genes.
 Clustering genes in tightly correlated modules aligns with our intuition that groups of genes performing similar functions should be highly correlated, but it is not necessary for a network to be organized in this assortative fashion, and so using methods that assume assortativity will necessarily ignore alternative organizations.
 The SBM is different from other clustering methods in that it does not attempt to find assortative modules.
 Instead, any information brough by the structural similarity between genes in the network can potentially be used to inform the clustering.
 To be sure, the SBM can capture an assortative modular pattern if it is present, but it is general enough to also capture other network organizations [@Zhang2020-up].
 While in the context of the SBM assortativity is not the main driver of the clustering, it can be used to interpret the partitioning we obtain from the clustering.
 We show that a SBM, a model with no free parameters, can find many more meaningful blocks than competing methods, as revealed by highly specific gene ontology enrichment, and show that the expected assortativity of biologically meaningful blocks is not necessarily present.